Minimax Active Learning: Experiments

 \section{Experiments}

 In this section, we review the benchmark datasets and baselines used in our evaluation as well as the implementation details.

 \textbf{Datasets.} We have evaluated \ours on two common vision tasks: image classification and semantic segmentation.
 For large-scale image classification, we have used \textbf{\imagenet}~\cite{imagenet} with more than $1.2$M images of $1000$ classes and \textbf{\inat}~\cite{inat}, which is a heavily imbalanced dataset with more than $430$K natural images containing $8142$ species.
 We have also used \textbf{\cifar}~\cite{cifar} with $60$K images of size $32\times32$ as a popular benchmark in the field.
 To highlight the benefits of evaluating active learning algorithms in more realistic scenarios, we also created an imbalanced version of \cifar (see Section \ref{sec:classification}).
-For semantic segmentation, we evaluate our method on $\textbf{BDD100K}$ \cite{bdd100k} which is a diverse driving video dataset with $8$K images ($7$K for training and $1$K for testing) and $19$ classes with full-frame instance segmentation annotations collected from distinct locations in the United States.
+For semantic segmentation, we evaluate our method on $\textbf{BDD100K}$ \cite{bdd100k} and $\textbf{Cityscapes}$~\cite{cityscapes} datasets both of which have $19$ classes. \bdd is a diverse driving video dataset with $7$K images with full-frame semantic segmentation annotations collected from distinct locations in the United State. $\text{Cityscapes}$ is also another driving video dataset containing $3475$ frames with segmentation annotations recorded in street scenes from different cities in Europe.
+We have resized images in \bdd and \city to $688\times688$.
 The statistics of these datasets are summarized in the appendix.

 \textbf{Baselines}: we compare the performance of \ours against several other diversity and uncertainty based active learning approaches including VAAL~\cite{vaal}, Coreset~\cite{sener2018coreset}, Entropy~\cite{wang2014label}, BALD~\cite{dbal}.
 We also show results for \textit{Random sampling} in which samples are uniformly sampled at random, without replacement, from the unlabeled data and serves as a competitive baseline in active learning.
-To make an appropriate and fair comparison, we used the originally published code for all the baselines and integrated them into our code-base to ensure using identical data pools and training protocols.
+We also demonstrate how our semi-supervised learning strategy (adversarial entropy optimization) can replace the supervised learning regime in random sampling, uncertainty, or diversity-based active learning techniques.
+To make an appropriate and fair comparison, we integrated all the baselines into our code-base to ensure using identical training protocols.